 Bar members can take advantage of free 30-minute consultations (by phone or at the State Bar office) on a variety of practice management topics or may call Practice 2.0's hotline at 602-340-7332 to speak by telephone to a practice management advisor.
-Additionally, forms such as sample fee agreements, client found the Practice 2.0 website intake sheets, and more, can be on (http://www.azbar.org/professionaldevelopment/practice20).
+Additionally, forms such as sample fee agreements, client intake sheets, and more, can be found on the Practice 2.0 website (https://azbar.org/for-lawyers/practice-tools-management/practice-2-0/).